top of page

 • You are crazy for paying so much, getting another degree, quitting your job, etc.

 Mental health therapists utilize the Diagnostic and Statistical Manual of Mental Disorders (DSM) to diagnose clients.
-The DSM has gone through several updates and is—at the time of this writing—in its 5th rendition, DSM5-TR.
-(The -TR stands for textual rendition, meaning various diagnoses were updated with descriptive text for each disorder based on literature reviews.)
+The DSM has undergone several updates and is currently in its 5th edition, known as DSM-5-TR.
+The “-TR” stands for textual rendition, meaning various diagnoses were updated with descriptive text based on literature reviews.

 Do you want to know a secret?